leddoo/sti/main.md

 - todo:
-    - remove unnecessary `inline(always)`
+    - rc from/into raw parts in.
+    - `unsize_box!()`, `unsize_rc!()`.
     - what about the float module?
     - move `ceil_to_multiple_pow2` into an extension trait.
     - spinlock slow path with yield.
-    - improve rwspinlock test.
-    - arena:
-        - large allocations -> globalalloc.
-        - stats isize, sub, include total used.
     - simp key:
         - only from/to usize.
         - don't make ZERO/MAX pub on impl.
+    - update readme.
-    - leb128:
+    - push to crates.io.

-        - single byte fast path inline fns.
+### backlog:

-        - writing.
+- sync:
-        - tests.
+    - improve rwspinlock test.

 - cell & unck docs.
     - why we have them, what they're for.
     - how to use them correctly.
-    - update readme.
-    - push to crates.io.
-    - mimalloc.

-### backlog:

 - arena:
+    - large allocations -> globalalloc.
+    - stats isize, sub, include total used.
     - test temp arena overflow case.
     - consider returning growing arena for temp overflow case.

+- leb128:
+    - single byte fast path inline fns.
+    - writing.
+    - tests.

 - kslice index proper panic & track caller.

 - str::Repeat.

+- mimalloc.

 - utf-8 module:
     - ceil/floor.